FLANDERS, Audrey J. (Mekus)

 FLANDERS - Audrey J. (nee Mekus)

-September 1, 2019, at age 86, beloved wife of the late William L. Flanders, Jr.; devoted mother of Karen (Daniel) Gambino, Gary (Samantha), Roger (Lori), Mark (Jill) Flanders and the late David Flanders; loving grandmother of Jason, Jill, Jonathon (Erin) Schiavone, Stephanie (Dustin) Ashmore, Jake, Jarek (Kelly), Gavin Flanders and Lindsey (Steven) Baker; great-grandmother of Antonio, Jason, Mariah, Joseph, Jon, Giavanna, Gianni and Jaxon.
-The family will receive friends on Wednesday from 4-8 PM at the (Tonawanda Chapel) AMIGONE FUNERAL HOME, INC., 2600 Sheridan Dr. (corner of Parker Blvd.).
-A Mass of Christian Burial celebrated on Thursday at 11:00 AM from St. Timothy Church, 565 East Park Dr., Tonawanda (please assemble at church).
+September 1, 2019, at age 86.
+Please note corrected time for Mass.
+The family will receive friends on Wednesday (Today) from 4-8 PM at the (Tonawanda Chapel) AMIGONE FUNERAL HOME, INC., 2600 Sheridan Drive (corner of Parker Blvd).
+A Mass of Christian Burial celebrated on Thursday at 11:00 AM from St. Timothy Church, 565 East Park Dr., Tonawanda.
+Please assemble at church.
 Entombment to follow in Mt.
 Olivet Cemetery.
 Friends invited.
 Flowers gratefully declined.
 Share condolences at www.AMIGONE.com

 Guest BookPowered by Facebook